Constructing fold maps by surgery operations and their Reeb spaces: Introduction and fundamental notation and terminologies

-As a branch of the theory of fold maps and its applications to studies of smooth manifolds, algebraic and differential topological properties of fold maps of several classes such as {\it special generic maps} and {\it round} fold maps and manifolds admitting such maps have been studied since 1990.
+As a branch of the theory of fold maps, stable maps and generic maps and its applications to studies of smooth manifolds, algebraic and differential topological properties of fold maps of several classes such as {\it special generic} maps, {\it simple} fold maps and {\it round} fold maps and manifolds admitting such maps have been studied since 1990s.

 A {\it special generic} map is defined as a fold map such that the indices of singular points are always $0$.
+Special generic maps were first introduced and studied in \cite{furuyaporto} and differential topological theory of special generic maps has developed owing to studies of Saeki and Sakuma especially in1990s.
 A Morse function on a homotopy sphere with just two singular points is regarded as a simplest special generic map; every smooth homotopy sphere of dimension $k \neq 4$ and the $4$-dimensional standard sphere $S^4$ admits such a function and conversely, a manifold admitting such a function is a homotopy sphere (see \cite{milnor} and \cite{milnor2} and see also \cite{reeb}).
-Moreover, we easily obtain a special generic map from any standard sphere of dimension $k_1 \geq 2$ into the $k_2$-dimensional Euclidean space ${\mathbb{R}}^{k_2}$ by a natural projection under the assumption that $k_1 \geq k_2 \geq 1$ holds.
-On the other hand, it was shown that a homotopy sphere of dimension $k_1$ admitting a special generic map into ${\mathbb{R}}^{k_2}$ is diffeomorphic to the standard sphere $S^{k_1}$ under the assumption that $1 \leq k_1-k_2 \leq 3$ holds (see \cite{saeki} and \cite{saeki2}).
-In addition, in \cite{saeki} and \cite{saekisakuma}, the diffeomorphism types of manifolds admitting special generic maps into ${\mathbb{R}}^2$ and ${\mathbb{R}}^3$ are completely or partially classified.
+Moreover, we easily obtain a special generic map from any standard sphere of dimension $k_1 \geq 2$ into the $k_2$-dimensional Euclidean space ${\mathbb{R}}^{k_2}$ by the canonical projection of the unit sphere under the assumption that $k_1 \geq k_2 \geq 1$ holds (FIGURE \ref{fig:1}).

+On the other hand, it was shown that a homotopy sphere of dimension $k_1$ admitting a special generic map into ${\mathbb{R}}^{k_2}$ is diffeomorphic to the standard sphere $S^{k_1}$ under the assumption that $1 \leq k_1-k_2 \leq 3$ holds (see \cite{saeki2} and \cite{saeki3}).
+In addition, in \cite{saeki2}, \cite{saeki3} and \cite{saekisakuma}, the diffeomorphism types of manifolds admitting special generic maps into ${\mathbb{R}}^2$ and ${\mathbb{R}}^3$ are completely or partially classified.
 A Morse function and its singular points tells us homology groups and some information on homotopy of the source manifold and a special generic map and its singular points often tells us more; the homeomorphism and diffeomorphism type of the source manifold.